Willow (NES video game): Reception

 Famitsu magazine gave it a score of 26 out of 40.
 Family Computer Magazine gave it a score of 21.05/30.
 Brazilian game magazine VideoGame gave it a score of 4 out of 5.
 Howard H. Wen, writing in Video Games and Computer Entertainment magazine gave it a score of 7 out of 10, praising the graphics, but was critical of the music and the complex password system which required 18 characters in both upper and lower case.
 Hobby Consolas magazine gave it a 75 out of 100 score.

 IGN named it as the 89th best game for the NES.
-The final issue of Nintendo Power, which was released in December 2012, Willow was ranked 254 out of 285 for best games ever to appear on Nintendo consoles.
+In the final issue of Nintendo Power, which was released in December 2012, Willow was ranked 254 out of 285 for best games ever to appear on Nintendo consoles.
 1up.com called it a rather poor game inspired by The Legend of Zelda, and said Crystalis was a far better Zelda style game.